 New generation GPUs might literally be making the world worse in unexpected ways.
+High-End gaming damaging the world.

 In fact, turns out the whole way enthusiast approach PC Gaming is kinda unsustainable long term.